 The Golden Retriever and the Labrador Retriever are very similar dogs and at the same time also quite different in many respects.
 They are both sweet-natured and caring family pups who have been favored across the world as one of the best family pets.

-On the other hand they are different in their energy levels, with the Golden being much more relaxed compared to the Labrador.
-The Golden needs more grooming compared to the Labrador, however the Golden is slightly cheaper to buy.
+On the other hand, they are different in their energy levels, with the Golden being much more relaxed compared to the Labrador.
+The Golden needs more grooming compared to the Labrador; however, the Golden is slightly cheaper to buy.

-Whether you are here because you are deciding which breed suits you better, or you are simply here to educate yourself, hopefully you will find the information you are looking for!
+Whether you are here because you are deciding which breed suits you better, or you are simply here to educate yourself, hopefully, you will find the information you are looking for!

 Despite looking similar these guys have very different histories and come from opposite sides of the world.
 They were both born and bred for similar working conditions, but they have evolved into great family pets.

 The Golden Retriever’s life began in Scotland in Great Britain in the 19th Century.
 The clever nobleman, Lord Tweedmouth I, desired a gun dog that was unlike any other.
-With his dog breeding experience, he created the Golden Retriever that we have today; a concoction made of the now extinct Tweed Water Spaniel, the ‘then’ Golden Retriever, the Irish Setter and the Bloodhound.
+With his dog breeding experience, he created the Golden Retriever that we have today; a concoction made of the now extinct Tweed Water Spaniel, the ‘then’ Golden Retriever, the Irish Setter, and the Bloodhound.
 The perfect gun dog had the ability to sniff out his master’s prey, and then collect it without mauling it, and in the gundog world this is known as ‘soft mouth’.

 After 50 years of engineering the perfect gun dog, Lord Tweedmouth’s sons sailed him across the Atlantic sea to America, where the Goldens popularity began.
 The Americans fell in love not only with his perfected working skills, but also his grace and beauty.

 The Labrador Retriever also hails from the 19th century, but this guy is from the other side of the pond, in Canada.
-Just like the Golden Retriever he is also a working dog, but more traditionally worked on water rather than on the land.
-He was the fisherman’s favorite, and was best known for collecting ducks, fish and many other small water creatures.
+Just like the Golden Retriever, he is also a working dog, but more traditionally worked on water rather than on the land.
+He was the fisherman’s favorite and was best known for collecting ducks, fish, and many other small water creatures.

 The Labrador Retriever rose in popularity when visiting English nobles sailed him back to Britain.
 Ironically, he is not from Labrador but actually from Newfoundland; it is still unknown today why the English nobles called him the ‘Labrador Retriever’.
 Ever since then they have become a firm family favorite across the world.

 The Golden is more graceful in his appearance due to being more slender than the Labrador, and the Labrador looks a bit beefier, which has a lot to do with his coat.
-The Golden Retriever has an under coat and an outer coat in order to keep him warm, but his outer coat is longer, wavier and softer in appearance, giving him an elegant look.
+The Golden Retriever has an undercoat and an outer coat in order to keep him warm, but his outer coat is longer, wavier, and softer in appearance, giving him an elegant look.

 The Golden only sports one color, and that is Golden, albeit in various shades of golden.
-In maturity the Golden Retriever’s coat changes to an almost white or a dark golden red shade, whereas the Labrador, minus a few grey hairs, maintains his color.
+In maturity, the Golden Retriever’s coat changes to an almost white or a dark golden red shade, whereas the Labrador, minus a few grey hairs, maintains his color.

 Another elegance about the Golden is his tail, it is long in length and the hair is also long and it plumes; and just like human arms, it shakes from side to side as he walks.
 The Labrador has a very different tail.
 It is long, but it is thick with short hair and resembles the tail of the otter.
 His thick tail came in handy when swimming in the waters as it acts as a rudder to steer him in the water, and if he ever became too fixated, or even stuck, the fisherman could pull him out by his tail.

 Both the Golden Retriever and the Labrador Retriever are similar in their popularity!
-According to the American Kennel Club (AKC) the Labrador is the most popular breed in America out of a whopping 193 breeds and the Golden Retriever closely follows him at number 3.
+According to the American Kennel Club (AKC), the Labrador is the most popular breed in America out of a whopping 193 breeds and the Golden Retriever closely follows him at number 3.
 On a side note, for anyone wondering which dog managed to slide between them, the German Shepherd sits at number 2.

 They both have similar temperaments, and they are both known to be kind, sociable, obedient, affectionate and friendly dogs.
 This has made them both favorites to crossbreed with other dogs, like the poodle.
 There are a few differences that set them apart, and these differences in temperament are usually the factors that help families decide which breed better suits them.

-Once the Golden Retriever has partaken in his hour of daily exercise, he is a very chilled out pooch.
-Of course, he likes to play, have fun and exercise, but in between those sessions he likes to lay around and snooze and snuggle with his family.
+Once the Golden Retriever has partaken in his hour of daily exercise, he is a very chilled-out pooch.
+Of course, he likes to play, have fun, and exercise, but in between those sessions he likes to lay around and snooze and snuggle with his family.
 The Golden Retriever would enjoy a day out exploring but would equally enjoy a day in relaxing.
 He will happily entertain himself if his humans must leave him at home, or if he has had enough with being entertained then will happily take himself off for an afternoon nap.

-Despite their difference in energy they are equally as loving and sweet-natured which makes them a great choice for a family pet.
+Despite their difference in energy, they are equally as loving and sweet-natured which makes them a great choice for a family pet.
 They are both great with children and other family animals.
 As the Labrador is slightly more energetic, he may be more suited to a household with older children due to the fact his liveliness and stocky stature could be too much for young children, but this really is a personal choice.

 As both the Golden Retriever and the Labrador Retriever are working dogs, they both need a significant amount of exercise, more so than the average dog.
 It is recommended that they both get 60 minutes of exercise a day.